delwink/coinfetch/README.md

 If the coins are reversed (e.g. `$ coinfetch btc doge`), the amount of Dogecoin that can currently be bought with one Bitcoin will be returned.

+As of version 2.x, you may optionally add a third argument before the first currency in order to multiply that amount.

+Example: `$ coinfetch 1000 doge usd`

+The above example will return the value of 1000 DOGE in USD.

 Licensing
 ---------